WaltsCS/cmsc128-IndivProject_Avillanosa/README.md

 • Use these settings:

 Setting	         Value
-Build Command	   pip install -r requirements.txt
-Start Command	   gunicorn app:app
-Instance	         Free

-4. Add Persistent Disk
-Name: data
-Path: /opt/render/project/src
+Service type	   Web service
+Source	         Github Repo link
+Builder           Buildpack
+Environment       Default (No variables, no files) Instance          Free (0.1 vCPU, 512MB RAM, 2000MB Disk, Frankfurt Server) Scaling           Default (Autoscaling (0-1 instances/region)) Volumes           Default (No volumes configured) Ports             8000
+Health Checks     Default
+Service Name      code

-5. Deploy
+4. Deploy
-Render will give a publicly accessible URL.
+Koyeb will give a publicly accessible URL.
+(If there are changes, deploy with build, if not, use cache)

 Features Supported on Deployment
 • Multi-account login system